-DOING BUSINESS IN PORTUGAL
+DOING BUSINESS IN PORTUGAL IN 2017

 Since 2003, Healy Consultants Group PLC has assisted our Clients with starting their company in Portugal.
 Our services include i) Portugal business registration ii) government license registration iii) Portugal business bank account opening iv) employee recruitment v) visa strategies and vi) office rental solutions in Portugal.

 Press the link headings below to read detailed, relevant, up to date information.

 Advantages and disadvantages

 - A Portuguese limited liability company can be incorporated within 1 week with 1 director and 1 shareholder, who can be of any nationality.
 The minimum paid-up share capital required is only €1 and our Clients do not need to travel to complete engagement;

 - It is easy and cost-efficient to register a business in Portugal because:

 - Resident companies benefit from office space rental costs recorded at i) €11 per sq. m in Lisbon and ii) €6 per sq. m in Porto, among the lowest in Western Europe;

 - The World Bank ranks Portugal as the 5th best European country for ease of business incorporation;